LanceMcCarthy/GoldenClouds/index.md

 - If you have trouble with the Wi-Fi, message Lance, he can fix it very quickly.
 - If you would like a separate dedicated network (i.e., for work), Lance can set that up for you in just a couple minutes.
-- If you require ethernet instead of wifi, please let us know ahead of time and that will be prepared for you.
+- If you require ethernet instead of wifi, please let Lance or Roy know ahead of time and we can provide a single guest-isolated line.

 #### Wi-Fi Coverage